For travelers visiting China,

 Tip: Most visitors require a visa to enter China, but certain countries, including Canada and US, qualify for 72-144 hour Transit Visa Exemption.
 Look up the requirements to save time and money if you do not plan to visit for more than 3-6 days.

-Barry, AKA 'asianmapleleaf' is a Canadian travel, lifestyle and food blogger living in New York.
-Barry is an ambassador of all things travel and was born and raised in Toronto.
-Make sure to check out and follow his adventures on asianmapleleaf.com or click on his social profiles below.
+Barry Hoy, AKA 'asianmapleleaf' is an ambassador of all things travel – he was born and raised in Toronto and currently lives in New York City.
+Follow his adventures on asianmapleleaf.com or on Instagram @asianmapleleaf